Frequently Asked Questions

 The article references a starter project called 'twilio-authy' on GitHub, though the existence and content should be verified.
 It is important to ensure it matches the assumptions made in the guide before proceeding.

 Enhance your Next.js application's security by adding Time-based One-Time Password (TOTP) Two-Factor Authentication (2FA) using Twilio Verify and the Twilio Authy app.
-This guide provides a complete walkthrough, enabling users to secure their accounts by verifying their identity through codes generated on their Authy-linked device after initial password login.
+This guide walks you through the complete implementation, enabling your users to secure their accounts by verifying their identity through codes generated on their Authy-linked device after initial password login.

 This implementation adds a robust security layer, mitigating risks associated with compromised passwords and unauthorized access.
-By the end of this guide, you'll have a functional 2FA flow integrated into a Next.js application.
+By the end of this guide, you'll have a functional 2FA flow integrated into your Next.js application.

-What We'll Build: We will integrate Twilio Verify's TOTP functionality into an existing Next.js application that already includes basic user registration, login (with JWT), and a protected dashboard.
-The integration will modify the login flow:
+Integrate Twilio Verify's TOTP functionality into an existing Next.js application that already includes basic user registration, login (with JWT), and a protected dashboard.
+The integration modifies the login flow:

 twilio